syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img3.png)

-The diagram client side event [drag](/api/js/ejdiagram#events:drag "drag") gets triggered when you drag the elements in diagram.
+* When you drag the elements in diagram, the [drag](/api/js/ejdiagram#events:drag "drag") event gets triggered and you can do your customization in this event.

 ## Working with multiple diagrams